 Nonoperating Revenues (Expenses): Nonoperating revenues and expenses include State educational appropriations, private gifts for other than capital purposes, nonoperating grants such as Federal Pell grants, investment income, net of unrealized appreciation or depreciation in the fair value of investments, and interest expense.
-As discussed below, nonoperating grant revenue in fiscal years 2022 and 2021 includes federal economic relief funds received from the federal government as a result of the Coronavirus Aid, Relief and Economic Security ("CARES") Act.

-Fiduciary Activities: GASB Statement No. 84, Fiduciary Activities requires the University to report certain custodial funds separately within a statement of fiduciary net position and a statement of changes in fiduciary net position.
+Fiduciary Activities: GASB Statement No. 84, Fiduciary Activities, requires the University to report certain custodial funds separately within a statement of fiduciary net position and a statement of changes in fiduciary net position.
 Fiduciary activities that are reported as custodial consist of funds held by the University on behalf of the Alabama Department of Mental Health ("ADMH").
 The University provides the ADMH with certain maintenance services for its facilities and oversees construction projects on behalf of the ADMH.
 In order to facilitate payment for those and other services, the ADMH places funds on deposit with UA to make expenditures on their behalf.